vivianngo97/Punctuation_Transcription/README.md

 - [Examples](#Examples)
 - [Test it out!](#Test-it-out)
 # Overview
 Punctuations help to improve comprehension and readability.
-In this repo, I build a model to automatically restore puncutation marks in unpunctuated text.
+In this repo, I build a Bidirectional RNN model to automatically restore puncutation marks in unpunctuated text.

 The code in this repo can be used to train a new model. [__functions.py__](https://github.com/vivianngo97/Punctuation_Transcription/blob/master/functions.py) includes the __Punc_data__ object which can be used to build and configure a model, given a list of nltk corpora.